piotrszubert/nextjs-dev-portfolio/posts/rwd-websites.md

 ---
-heading: 'Building Responsive Websites: Principles and Techniques for Seamless Adaptation'
+title: Building Responsive Websites Principles and Techniques for Seamless Adaptation
-subheading: 'Learn the principles and techniques of responsive web design to create websites that adapt seamlessly across different devices'
+description: Learn the principles and techniques of responsive web design to create websites that adapt seamlessly across different devices
-date: '2023-03-15'
+date: 2023-03-15
 ---